A COUNCIL TO DRIVE NATIONAL PROSPERITY AND LONG-TERM GROWTH THROUGH DESIGN.

 Peter was recently announced as a Member of the Order of Australia in recognition of his achievement and service to the community at large.
 To be identified as a Member of the Order is considered one of the highest acknowledgements that Australia can bestow upon an individual.
 He was also named the Ernst & Young Industry Entrepreneur of the Year in 2014.

-CATHERINE LIVINGSTONE AO
+CATHERINE LIVINGSTONE AC FAA FTSE

 NON-EXECUTIVE DIRECTOR